Potted Snake Plants cannot endure waterlogged conditions but can surprisingly grow only in a water medium if you consider foolproof precautions.

-Using hydroponics, anyone can multiply Snake Plants; however, they can grow slower in water than in soil.
+Using hydroponics, anyone can multiply Snake Plants, but they grow weaker roots in water than in soil.

 Table of Contents Show

 - Can Snake Plant Grow From Leaf in Water?

 - How to Grow Snake Plant from Leaf Cuttings?

 - How to Propagate Rooted Snake Plants in Water?

 Can Snake Plant Grow From Leaf in Water?

 Snake Plants can easily grow from healthy leaf cuttings, making them easy to propagate even without potting mix.

 In fact, they are among a few houseplants that can grow smoothly without soil and display much faster growth in water.

 Hence, their leaves are vital, showing quick regenerative ability and budding off new roots.